 One of the first rules when starting a business is to keep your personal and business expenses separate.
-The reason for this is the same as for separating between your personal and work life. *Mixing the two is never a good idea. *Here's why:
+The reason for this is the same as separating your personal and work life.
+Mixing the two is never a good idea.
+Here's why:

 Companies and business entities are formed to generate profits and high returns on the capital invested in them.
 They do that by using their available funds efficiently.
 This means they need to spend on things and activities that will add the most value to the business.
 Spending 500 Euro from your corporate credit card on drinks or a lavish dinner with your friends hardly meets that criteria.
 In fact, it could lead to the exact opposite effect.
 Using business credit card for personal use can have an adverse tax effect on your company.
 Tax authorities rightfully recognize only expenses related to your core business activities as tax-deductible.
 Having material amounts of personal expenses on the company’s books can trigger tax audits and penalties.Performance KPIs and business analytics rely on the quality of data in your systems of record.
 Booking expenses that are not related to your business in your accounting system will mess up the reporting data .
 This can distort your business analyses and can lead to the wrong conclusions.Investors and lenders of the company will most likely be furious when they realize someone is using the money they have put in the company for personal benefits.
 This could be followed by legal action against the company and a formal request for immediate payback of the investment or loans granted.
 Loans and investments usually have covenants and restrictions on the usage of company money.

 Now that we have covered why it is not a good idea to using business credit card for personal use, let’s briefly outline who and why usually does that: